 OECD Home › Investment › Publications & Documents › Reports

-English, PDF, 736kb
+English, PDF, 7,887kb

-This report covers investment measures taken between 1 November 2011 and 29 February 2012.
-Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between 1 March and 15 September 2012.
+Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 31 May and 31 October 2012, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Hungary.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Australia.